GeraldWodni/bbb-rooms/ReadMe.md

 Hint: there are no persistant rooms, once a conference is idle bbb will close it.
 This API however checks if the room exists, and will create it if it does not.
 For the user the room will therefor appear persistant.

-### joinPersitantRoom( joinOpts, roomOpts )
+### joinPersitantRoom( joinOpts, createOpts )
-Note: the opts are kept separate intentionally.
+Note: the options are kept separate intentionally.
 That way this module is much more future proof.

 ```js
 const BbbApi = require("bbb-rooms");